After Country Garden debt deal, focus shifts to China property recovery prospects

 Country Garden did not immediately respond to a request for comment.

-While China property industry may have gained some respite, some market participants said they plan to stay away from the sector until there is a rebound in home sales.
+While China's property industry may have gained some respite, some market participants said they plan to stay away from the sector until there is a rebound in home sales.

 "We sold all our Chinese real estate stocks in April 2020 and haven't bought back any since," said Qi Wang, CEO of Hong Kong-based MegaTrust Investment.
 "Wouldn't touch the private developers with a ten-foot pole right now."